Know When to Transplant Seedlings: Signs to Check. Steps to Take.

 Starting your seeds indoors and moving them out to the garden is a fun, rewarding process.
 Once your seeds have germinated and started to grow into healthy seedlings, you'll feel some excitement and think you're almost there!

-It's important to know when it's the right time to transplant your seedlings.
+It's important to know when it's the right time to transfer your seedlings.
 Getting the timing right will be the difference between vigorous plants and stunted growth.

 For our purposes, this article will focus on when to transplant seedlings outside.
 Our article about potting up covers moving seedlings from seed trays into larger containers while keeping them inside.